sunnybiju2005/hesed-master/FIREBASE_SETUP.md

 3. Start in **test mode** (you can secure it later)
 4. Choose a location for your database

-## Step 3: Enable Firebase Storage
+## Step 3: Image Storage - Cloudinary (Not Firebase Storage)

-1. In your Firebase project, go to "Storage"
-2. Click "Get started"
-3. Start in **test mode** (you can secure it later)
-4. Use the same location as your Firestore database
+**Note:** This application uses **Cloudinary** for image storage instead of Firebase Storage.
+Cloudinary offers a generous free tier (25GB storage, 25GB bandwidth/month).

+**You do NOT need to enable Firebase Storage.** Instead, follow the Cloudinary setup instructions in `CLOUDINARY_SETUP.md`.

 ## Step 4: Get Your Firebase Configuration